GFlisch/Arc4u/Doc/Architecture/Home.md

 # Architecture

-We have different concepts in the architecture and before digging into detail, the most important is to understand those key concepts.
+We have different concepts in the architecture and before digging into details, the most important is to understand those key concepts.